Contracted (purchased) protected space

-An overage occurs when the amount of actual protected space (whether on the primary or on the secondary appliance) is larger than the contracted protected space.
+An overage occurs when the amount of actual protected space (whether on the primary or on the secondary CFA) is larger than the contracted protected space.

 Protected space is the size of the total protected data on all clients prior to compression and deduplication.

 Backups can be configured to daily, weekly and monthly roll-ups, whereas previously all restore points were preserved.
 For customers who perform frequent backups, this requires far less space on the CFA and prevents the need to replace overfilled hardware.
-In addition, this allows customers to configure long-term retention to optimize cost/benefit requirements.
+In addition, this allows customers to configure long-term retention to optimize cost and benefit requirements.